Roseglyph/struct2bim/docs/architecture.md

 - `exporters/`: DXF and deterministic IFC4 creation plus reopen checks.
 - `rendering/` and `showcase/`: isolated headless Blender execution and truthful portfolio visuals.

+The drawing context is sampled independently from the column ontology.
+Footing outlines, tie and grade beams, hatching, labels, dimensions, intersections, missing grid positions, and line-style changes act as non-target drafting context.
+The column polygons remain the source of truth for segmentation and oriented-box labels.

 ## Coordinate contract

 World geometry uses millimetres with positive Y upward.
 Images use top-left origin pixels with positive Y downward. `CoordinateTransform` provides reversible mapping.
 The Blender orthographic camera reads that exact transform; it does not independently reframe the model.
 Each document augmentation returns a 3x3 homography, applied to both the image and exact annotation polygons.